Credit Suisse Group Lowers Tripadvisor (NASDAQ:TRIP) Price Target to $28.00

-Tripadvisor (NASDAQ:TRIP – Get Rating) had its price objective cut by Credit Suisse Group from $29.00 to $28.00 in a report published on Wednesday, Benzinga reports.
-They currently have a neutral rating on the travel company’s stock.
+Tripadvisor (NASDAQ:TRIP – Get Rating) had its price target lowered by Credit Suisse Group to $28.00 in a research report sent to investors on Tuesday, Stock Target Advisor reports.

-A number of other research firms have also commented on TRIP.
-Wells Fargo & Company reduced their price objective on Tripadvisor from $30.00 to $22.00 and set an equal weight rating on the stock in a research note on Wednesday.
-Mizuho reduced their price objective on Tripadvisor from $26.00 to $22.00 and set a neutral rating on the stock in a research note on Wednesday.
-Barclays reduced their price objective on Tripadvisor from $22.00 to $18.00 and set an underweight rating on the stock in a research note on Wednesday.
-Ascendiant Capital Markets reduced their price objective on Tripadvisor to $35.00 in a research note on Thursday, September 15th.
-Finally, UBS Group boosted their price objective on Tripadvisor from $20.00 to $26.00 and gave the stock a neutral rating in a research note on Thursday, September 8th.
-Three investment analysts have rated the stock with a sell rating, six have assigned a hold rating and two have given a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $26.27.
+A number of other analysts have also weighed in on the stock.
+StockNews.com lowered shares of Tripadvisor from a buy rating to a hold rating in a report on Friday, November 11th.
+Jefferies Financial Group decreased their target price on shares of Tripadvisor from $21.00 to $18.00 and set an underperform rating for the company in a research note on Thursday, October 6th.
+Barclays reduced their price target on shares of Tripadvisor from $22.00 to $18.00 and set an underweight rating for the company in a research report on Wednesday, November 9th.
+Truist Financial reduced their price target on shares of Tripadvisor from $44.00 to $41.00 and set a buy rating for the company in a research report on Friday, October 28th.
+Finally, UBS Group raised their price target on shares of Tripadvisor from $20.00 to $26.00 and gave the company a neutral rating in a research report on Thursday, September 8th.
+Three investment analysts have rated the stock with a sell rating, five have given a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $24.64.

 TripAdvisor, Inc operates as an online travel company.
 It operates in two segments, Hotels, Media & Platform; and Experiences & Dining.
 The company operates TripAdvisor-branded websites, including tripadvisor.com in the United States; and localized versions of the website in 40 markets and 20 languages.